broegaard/telemed/README-SAIP.md

 which will bring you into the running database's shell

-Then use this weird syntax to switch to the xds database and view collections
+Then use this weird syntax to switch to the xds database and view the collection of measurements (named 'tm16' for historical reasons):

     use xds
     db.tm16.find().pretty()